andreitablan/Java-Technologies/README.md

 	- Define the mappings using JPA-only annotations.
 	- Create named queries using JPA-QL.
  	- Implement the repository classes.
-  	- Create a complete test unit for the CRUD operations for at least one entity class. - work in progress
+  	- Create a complete test unit for the CRUD operations for at least one entity class. - for Project

+## Laboratory 6
+- Work in progress...